Is This Program for You?

 - To make sure your classes are the right fit, we consider any previous college credit you've earned, Accuplacer or ACT scores, high school GPA, or an assessment at your registration session.
 Submit High School Transcripts, College Transcripts, and Test Scores to: Southwest Tech, Attn: Admissions, 1800 Bronson Blvd, Fennimore, WI 53809

-- Prior to August 1st of your Spring semester, each student will need to complete and submit the health requirements listed below, to be able to participate in the required lab time.
+- Prior to August 1st, each student will need to complete and submit the health requirements listed below, to be able to participate in the required lab time.

 Requirements for Online Students